-Did you find your love for the Savior or the scriptures noticeably increase as a result of working on The Lost 500 Years?
+Did S. Kent Brown’s love for the Savior noticeably increase as a result of working on The Lost 500 Years?

 I encounter this question a lot in current church literature.
 And for most teaching and learning situations, it fits.
 But in the case of this book, I found a buttress to my “love for the Savior” in a very narrow channel.